All Products

 Yes

--- Modify the LastModifiedTime of the partition where sale_date='202512' and region='shanghai' in the sale_detail table.
+-- Update the LastModifiedTime of the sale_date='202512', region='shanghai' partition in the sale_detail table.

 ALTER TABLE sale_detail touch PARTITION (sale_date='202512', region='shanghai');

-Modify partition value
+Modify a partition value

 • Limits